Our portable Dino dredge rental systems work great for small hydraulic dredging jobs such as:

 - Instrumentation: Tachometer/hour meter, slurry pump hydraulic pressure gauge, cutterhead hydraulic pressure gauge, and a discharge pressure gauge

-1. HOW DEEP CAN THE DINO SIX WORK?
+1. HOW DEEP CAN THE DREDGE WORK?

-A: The Dino Six is rated at 1100 gallons per minute at 50 feet of total dynamic head.
-Which means it can deliver 1100 gallons per minute 50 feet straight up in the air or (based on frictional losses in the pipeline) it can deliver 1100 GPM over 800 feet horizontally.
+A: The dredge is rated at 1100 gallons per minute at 50 feet of total dynamic head.
+This means it can deliver 1100 gallons per minute 50 feet straight up in the air or (based on frictional losses in the pipeline) it can deliver 1100 GPM over 800 feet horizontally.
 The specific gravity of your sediment can affect the distance you will be able to pump.
 Velocity in the pipeline is critical to keeping heavy materials in suspension.
 A booster pump can be used with this system.

 4. WHAT TOLERANCE FOR TRASH AND DEBRIS SHOULD I EXPERIENCE?

-A: The submersible pump on the Dino Six can pass debris between baseball and softball size (approx. 3″).
+A: The submersible pump on the dredge can pass debris between baseball and softball size (approx. 3″).
 The pump and impeller are constructed of ar-400 material that will not be damaged by submerged material including gravel, cobblestones, concrete, tree branches, etc. Materials caught or obstructing the pump are simply removed and operation continues.

 5. HOW DO I RUN THE TRAVEL CABLE IN OPEN WATER?